al1brn/geonodes/docs/api/Edge.md

 This geometry is the x geometry and the points geometry is the y axis.

-Raise an error if one of these two geometry as no POINT domain.
+Raises an error if one of these two geometries as no POINT domain.

 See [PointsMatrix](PointsMatrix.md) for more documentation.